hackclub/hackclub/workshops/beatmaker/README.md

 - A code playground on Solo Learn by Andrew Siachos (https://code.sololearn.com/WfYyBdZwc6qn/#html)

-- Music Pad Controller with Keyboard (https://endertech.com/blog/music-pad-javascript-html-css)
+- Music Pad Controller with a Keyboard (https://endertech.com/blog/music-pad-javascript-html-css)

-- My favorite one is by Dev Ed, Make Music with JavaScript by on Youtube(https://www.youtube.com/watch?v=8T4SCksjrQ4).
+- My favorite one is by Dev Ed, Making Music with JavaScript (https://www.youtube.com/watch?v=8T4SCksjrQ4).

 We are done with our workshop.
 Go ahead, customize it, and add more things to it and have fun.
 I hope you enjoyed this workshop, happy hacking!